Blog

 Immersing ourselves in the Lord’s Passion brings up all kinds of emotions.
 Although we play the role of the crowd as we retell the story within Mass, I can relate to so many of the characters involved.
 Judas betrays Jesus, Peter, who denies our Lord, the vengeance and anger of the high priests, the elders, and the scribes, and even the blindness of Pilate.
 Raw emotions usually overflow within me as I feel all sorts of unworthiness and need for a Savior.

-As we got to the church (after running down the hill from our house to the tram station), I should have known that the deep yearning I had to be close to Jesus was not going to go as I had planned.
+As we got to the church (after running down the hill from our house to the tram station), I should have known that my deep yearning to be close to Jesus would not go as planned.
+I heard a different voice as I knelt and tried to quiet my soul to listen to what God might say to me on this day.
+It was the voice of my seven-year-old son calling into my right ear, “Daddy, Daddy, Daddy, Daddy, Daddy….”

-Now, usually, this would be a great question, but since we talked about it 58 times leading up to today and 34 times just on the tram ride coming into Bern, the question didn’t seem that cute to me.
+Usually, this would be a great question, but since we talked about it 58 times leading up to today and 34 times just on the tram ride coming into Bern, the question didn’t seem that cute to me.

 Then, just as Jesus was nailed to the cross, just as He was asking the Father why He had forsaken Him, just as we were about to kneel, like Mary, at the foot of the cross as Jesus breathed His last breath…I heard that voice again.